NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

 Run ESMValTool on NIRD service node
 ===================================

 The ESMValTool is currently installed under the dedicated IPCC service node (`<ipcc.nird.sigma2.no>_) for data post-processing.
+The following NIRD project areas are mounted under /projects of the ``IPCC`` node: NS2345K, NS9034K, NS9039K, NS9252K, NS9560K, NS9588K.

 Activate and run ESMValTool
 ---------------------------